Discordi0/Practice/HBT/Skills Assessment/Attacking Common Applications - Skills Assessment II.md

 ### Q5: What is the admin password to access this application?
 #### A: oilaKglm7M09@CPL&^lC

-Now that we know the name of the app, i went to check the project with tha name in GitLab.
+Now that we know the name of the app, i went to check the project with that name in GitLab.
 INSTALL seems interesting, also what are those Last update dates...

 ![](../../Img/Pasted%20image%2020251127154203.png)